How to Become an Audiologist: Is it the Right Career for You?

 What is the labor market for Audiologists?

 The demand for audiologists is expected to grow by 10% from 2022 to 2032, faster than the average for all occupations.
 An aging population and greater awareness of the importance of early diagnosis and treatment of hearing disorders drive this growth.
-Advancements in hearing aid technology and implantable hearing devices are also contributing to growth in the field.
+Advancements in hearing aid technology and implantable hearing devices are also contributing to the increase in the field.

 Check current job market trends and forecasts on O*NET Online.